 - Acne infantum: is typical in the 3rd – 6th Month of life by testosterone influence

-- Acne exocrine: is a surface ulceration caused through constant manipulation and excoriation mild acne papulopustulosa
+- Acne exocrine: is a surface ulceration caused by constant manipulation and excoriation mild acne papulopustulosa

 - Acne tarda: acne, which occurs after puberty through androgen effects.
 Hormonal disorders must be excluded

-- Acne venenata: might develop through the contact with tar, oils, halogens (chlorine) or cosmetics
+- Acne venenata: might develop through contact with tar, oils, halogens (chlorine) or cosmetics

-Acne aestivalis (Mallorca acne): arise in warm, humid climate and the combination of used oily sun creams
+Acne aestivalis (Mallorca acne): arise in warm, humid climate in combination with application of oily sun creams